htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - add the meaning of image or description of things inside it
 - picture tag => use aria label
 - avoid SEO keywords

+## Audio & Video

+- not all content are visual
+- transcript for video, audio
+- synchronized captions in YouTube video